 15) You have had a fist fight over a matter or personal honour.

 16) You have had a car accident that involved hitting a live animal.

 17) You have ever helped a friend milk the cows or feed the pigs so that he could come out to play.

 18) You have swum in a pond instead of a swimming pool

 19) You have referred to a woman of loose morals as a “Whoooo-er” instead of a “Ho”.

 20) You watched a junk-yard derby and cringed because the cars getting smashed resembled your own.

 21) You knew tattos as something people only did when indiscriminately drunk.

 22) You went barefoot all summer and your parents thought it was a good idea because it saved on shoes.

-25) You have watched an entire Anna Kournikova tennis match, even though you don’t know a thing about tennis.
+23) You watched Anna Kournikova every time she played, even though you didn’t know a thing about tennis.